longtv2222/3D-Car-Viewer/README.md

 ## Introduction

-A React app for viewing 3D cars
+A virtual showroom for cars.
+Allowing you to view and customize a detailed 3D model of a car, bringing the browsing experience to life.

 The project is now available to view at https://3d.themagehub.com/

-## Get Started!
+## Getting Started!

 - Clone the project:
     ```git clone https://github.com/longtv2222/3D-Car-Viewer.git```